dsanz/liferaty-docker-images-support-demo/multi-container/03_replicated_liferay+mysql+elasticsearch-6/readme.md

 This multi-container application starts many containers using docker compose features.

 ## Goal
-To use ES6.
-Determine if it's possible to have replicas of the liferay container to form a cluster or we have to do it node by node
+* Determine if it's possible to have replicas of the liferay container to form a cluster or we have to do it node by node
+* Become knowledgeable about docker swarm (needed to manage service replicas)

 ## Takeaways

-* ES6 docker image force to set a higher value for a system limit: `sysctl -w vm.max_map_count=262144`.
-This **must be done on the host machine**.
-A container [can not change that](https://stackoverflow.com/questions/54845095/cannot-run-sysctl-command-in-dockerfile), not even if you assign SYS_ADMIN capability to it.
+## Requirements (iteration 03)
+* Define replicas for the liferay service
+* Do not replicate container configuration for each liferay node
+* Allow replicas to form a liferay clusterb

 ## Requirements (iteration 02)
 * Define a ES6 node and connect liferay to it